🎉 BOOK A FREE CONSULTATION NOW 🎉

 Q: What happens if a prenup doesn’t have a clause about jointly purchased property?

 A: Then, you’ll want to speak with an attorney and possibly get an amendment to the prenup and/or a postnuptial agreement to add in language about what should happen.
-Or, your attorney can advise you on what would happen without a prenup, amendment, or postnup– it would be whatever the state laws are in your area say about the matter.
+Or, your attorney can advise you on what would happen without a prenup, amendment, or postnup– it would be whatever the state laws in your area say about the matter.

 Q: How can I ensure my contribution towards a joint property is protected?